icon-project/multisig-wallet/README.md

 #### getTransactionInfo

-Returns the transaction data for each id.
+Returns the transaction data for each ID.

 ```python
 @external(readonly=True)